lzmunch/lzmunch.github.io/README.md

 * Make changes to feature branch for local development, commit, push, etc.
 * Update `lastUpdateTime` in `src/assets/pages/index.js` to show when webpage was last updated.
 * Deploy to gh-pages branch with `npm run deploy` and check for bugs.
 If you need to roll back, switch to master branch and deploy to gh-pages from there.
-* Wwitch to master and then pull in feature branch with `git pull origin feature`
+* Switch to master and then pull in feature branch with `git pull origin feature`